mohoyt/lagom/build_guide.md

 * Solder
 * Diode bender (helpful but not required, I used [this one](https://www.printables.com/model/23523-1n4148-diodes-bending-jig))
 * A small amount of electrical tape for the backside of the OLED

+## Before you begin!

+Please double check everything and that you have all the parts!
+If you ordered a kit there is a very slim chance we forgot something or that your order is wrong; in the case this is true, please reach out via email at hej at sthlmkb.com and we will work with you to make it right.

+Due to the DIY nature of this hobby, as soon as a soldering iron touches or other modifications happen to the board, I am no longer able to issue a refund/replacement.

+Note about this guide: For this guide, I am building a board with a Pro Micro, 2 encoders and an OLED - yours may differ.
+You are free to adjust or skip steps if they do not apply to your scenario.

+All that being said, let's get started!

 ## Step by step